Chapter 4:

 “So, what do you think?” she asked no one in particular.

-“I'm not sure I believe anything it says.” said Jin.
+“I'm not sure I believe anything it says,” said Jin.

 “You don't snore, do you?” asked Jin.

-“I've never had any complaints.” answered Marcel.
+“I've never had any complaints,” answered Marcel.

-They got up, leaving Debuu, now fast asleep beside the waning embers.
+They got up, leaving Debuu, now fast asleep, beside the waning embers.

-Inês turned to Lu.
+Inês turned to Lu, upset.

 “I'm still not sure if I'm dreaming or dead.”